-Here we put together lists of topics specific vocabulary the way you can use it in the exam.
+Here we put together lists of topic-specific vocabulary and the way you can use them in the exam.
 You’ll find detailed explanations and an IELTS vocabulary list to practice and improve your vocabulary.

 Vocabulary or lexical resource is responsible for 25% of your final grade, in both the speaking and writing sections.